 3. Use Signs

 This is especially useful for churches or organizations with large facilities.
-Using signs is an easy way to indicate your kiosk’s location and make it easy to find, even in the pre- or post-service crowds or prior to an event.
+Using signs is an easy way to indicate your kiosk’s location and make it easy to find, even in the pre- or post-service crowds or prior to a church event.
 Posting signs with simple how-to instructions or diagrams would also be helpful for people who have never used a kiosk before.

 4. Make a Video